-Boomerang Fu has 2 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 2 accessibility features for Reading in Boomerang Fu which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

-If you want to play Boomerang Fu, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play Boomerang Fu, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Boomerang Fu has 1 accessibility feature for Visual which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 1 accessibility feature for Visual in Boomerang Fu which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 If you want to play Boomerang Fu, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Boomerang Fu has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Boomerang Fu which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.